Breast Reduction

-Lighter and Firmer Breasts with Birmingham AL Plastic Surgery
+Smaller, Lighter and Firmer Breasts with Plastic Surgery

-Breast reduction at Hedden & Gunn Plastic Surgery is performed to make the breasts smaller, lighter and firmer.
-Breast reduction helps many women find freedom from the physical discomfort and pain caused by overly large breasts and enables them to better enjoy physical activities and their daily lives.
+Breast Reduction, or reduction mammaplasty, at Hedden & Gunn Plastic Surgery makes the breasts smaller, lighter and firmer by removing excess breast fat, glandular tissue and skin.
+Achieving physical relief and a more proportionate breast size helps many women better enjoy physical activities and their daily lives.

 Breast Reduction Candidates

-- You are bothered by the feeling that your breasts are too large.
+- Bothered by the feeling that their breasts are too large.

-- You experience back, neck and shoulder pain caused by the weight of your breasts.
+- Experiencing back, neck and shoulder pain caused by the weight of their breasts.

-- You have skin irritation beneath the breast crease.
+- Suffering from shoulder indentations caused by bra straps and/or have skin irritation beneath the breast crease.

 Your Breast Reduction Consultation